Totality for Mixed Inductive and Coinductive Types: Introduction

-\item Coinductive types are \emph{terminal} coalgebras: defining a function \emph{to} an inductive type amount to defining a coalgebra for the corresponding operator. \end{itemize} Concretely, it means the user can only define recursive functions that are ``trivially'' structurally decreasing on one argument, or ``trivially'' guarded.
-In particular, \emph{all} functions terminate and the language is not Turing complete.
+\item Coinductive types are \emph{terminal} coalgebras: defining a function \emph{to} an inductive type amount to defining a coalgebra for the corresponding operator. \end{itemize} It means that recursive functions can only be defined via eliminators.
+By construction, they are either ``trivially'' structurally decreasing on their argument, or ``trivially'' guarded.
+The advantage is that {all} functions are total by construction and the disadvantage is that the language is not Turing complete.

-This is very different from the way one can write, for example, the Ackermann function with pattern matching: { }